 We strive for excellence, and Our program is accredited by the American College of Radiology.
 As a part of the Memorial Cancer Center, we are also accredited by the Commission on Cancer (COC) through the American College of Surgeons (ACOS).

 In 2016, Memorial Medical Center invested in the most up-to-date technology available for our Tomotherapy Hi-Art Radiation Therapy treatment system.

-We recently completed a major expansion and remodel of our clinic, for the comfort and convenience of our patients.
-In addition, we added a Varian The Edge® TrueBeam Linear Accelerator, that enables us to provide SBRT (Stereotactic Body Radiation Therapy) and SRS (Stereotactic Radiosurgery) treatment for our patients.
+In 2018 we completed a major expansion and remodel of our clinic, for the comfort and convenience of our patients.
+In addition, we added the Varian Edge® Radiosurgery System.
+This cutting-edge technology allows us to provide treatments to our patients utilizing SBRT (Stereotactic Body Radiation Therapy) techniques.
 This cutting-edge technology allows us to administer exceptionally accurate radiation therapy, breaking down tumors in less than an hour per session.
 Click here to read more.

 Dr. Willis is a Board Certified Radiation Oncologist who comes to Las Cruces with more than a decade of experience practicing radiation oncology.
 He was raised in Southern California and Hawaii.
 He practiced in Minnesota and Oregon before joining Memorial Radiation Oncology in 2016.

 Dr. Willis earned his M.D. at Oregon Health Sciences University.
 He completed his residency in Radiation Oncology at the University of Minnesota.

 Care is provided by Board Certified Radiation Oncology Physicians and other professionals, specially trained in the use of radiation therapy for the treatment of cancer: